atharhive/30-days-of-ai-voice-agents/README.md

 ## ✨ Features

-🎙️ **Real-time Voice Conversations** - Talk naturally with Meyme, no typing required
+🎙️ **Real-time Voice Conversations** - Talk naturally with Meyme, no typing required.
-🎭 **Unique Personality** - Sassy, loyal cat with distinct conversational style
+🎭 **Unique Personality** - Sassy, loyal cat with a distinct conversational style.
+🧩 **Special Skills (Function Calling)** - Ability to perform tasks like web search or execute code.
-📱 **Modern UI/UX** - Glassmorphic design with smooth animations and audio visualizations
+📱 **Modern UI/UX** - Glassmorphic design with smooth animations and audio visualizations.
-🔄 **Session Persistence** - Remembers conversation context throughout your chat
+🔄 **Session Persistence** - Remembers conversation context throughout your chat.
-⚡ **Fast Response Times** - Optimized pipeline for near real-time interactions
+⚡ **Streaming-First Architecture** - Optimized end-to-end streaming pipeline for near real-time interactions.
-🛡️ **Error Handling** - Graceful fallbacks when services are unavailable
+🛡️ **Error Handling** - Graceful fallbacks when services are unavailable.
-🎵 **Audio Visualizations** - Beautiful real-time audio feedback during recording and playback
-🔌 **WebSocket Streaming** - Real-time websocket connection for bi-directional communication
+🔑 **User-Provided API Keys** - A UI section to allow users to provide their own API keys.
-🎯 **Turn Detection** - Smart detection of when users finish speaking with confidence indicators
+🎯 **Turn Detection** - Smart detection of when users finish speaking.

-🚀 **Streaming LLM Responses** - Real-time LLM response streaming with live console output as AI "thinks"
-🎵 **Streaming Audio to Client** - Real-time base64 audio streaming from Murf TTS to client with chunk accumulation
+## 📚 Documentation

+For a deeper dive into the project's architecture, code, and development journey, please visit the [docs](./docs/) directory.
+It contains:

+- **[Architecture & Workflow](./docs/architecture.md):** A detailed explanation of the system design and data flow.
+- **[Code Explained](./docs/code_explained.md):** A breakdown of the project structure and the role of each file.
+- **[Product Requirements (PRD)](./docs/prd.md):** The vision, goals, and features of the agent.
+- **[Tasks & Resources](./docs/resources.md):** A day-by-day guide to the 30-day challenge.

 ## 🚀 Getting Started